HandyGuySoftware/dupReport/docs/RcFileConfig-EmailManagement.md

 The Gmail default is to retrieve email starting from the oldest, with a maximum of 250 emails.
 If you have a large inbox this will cause you to lose the most recent emails.
 The "recent:" prefix tells Gmail to retrieve the most recent 30 days of email.

+***NOTE:*** It is recommended that you set up a separate account to receive your Duplicati emails instead of sending them to your regular personal or business account.
+This will allow you to manage Duplicati messages more easily and will not interfere with the read/unread status of emails in your regular account.
+This will also allow you to specify different authentication requirements on your dupReport email account (see the "authentication=" specification below.)

 ```
 password=<password>
 ```